 Park activities: Naturalists give daily programs in the amphitheater.
 There's a visitor center with displays about the park flora, fauna, geology and history, plus a park store.

-weekend of March, cross-country skiers come for the Sleeping Giant
+On the first weekend of March, cross-country skiers come for the Sleeping Giant Loppet.

 © Beth Gauper